 The Office Administrator is Mrs Marie Murphy.

 Council is keen to see the Society thrive in the Third Millennium.
-Any Fellow or Member with suggestions for ways in which the Society could be improved is encouraged to speak or write to anyone on Council.
+Any member with suggestions for ways in which the Society could be improved is encouraged to speak or write to anyone on Council.